This topic describes what a service-linked role is and how to create, delete, and monitor one.

 -

-Deletion by the cloud service: A cloud service automatically deletes its associated SLR when you perform certain actions, such as deleting all related resources or disabling a feature.
+Deleted by a cloud service: A cloud service automatically deletes its associated service-linked role when you perform a specific action, such as deleting all related resources or disabling a feature.

 -

-Manual deletion: You can also delete a service-linked role manually.
+Deleted manually: You can also delete a service-linked role manually.
 For instructions, see Delete a RAM role.
-Before manual deletion, RAM checks whether the role is still being used by any cloud resources:
+Before you manually delete an SLR, Resource Access Management (RAM) checks whether the role is still in use by any cloud resources:

 -

-If the role is not in use, the deletion succeeds.
+If the role is not in use, the deletion is successful.

 -

 If the role is still in use, the deletion fails.
-The prompt message shows which cloud resources are using the role.
-You must manually clean up these resources before you can delete the role.
-Deletion conditions vary by service.
-For details, refer to the specific service's documentation in Cloud services that support service-linked roles.
+The error message shows which cloud resources are using the role.
+You must remove these resources before you can delete the role.
+Deletion conditions for SLRs vary by cloud service.
+For details, see the documentation for the specific cloud service in Cloud services that support service-linked roles.

 -

-Incorrectly deleting a service-linked role can disrupt the functionality of Alibaba Cloud services that depend on it.
-Before deleting an SLR, confirm that the related features are no longer in use and that you have cleaned up all dependent resources.
+Incorrectly deleting a service-linked role may cause features in the associated Alibaba Cloud service to fail.
+Before you delete an SLR, confirm that you no longer use the related features or have removed all dependent resources.

-A service-linked role can only be assumed by its linked cloud service.
-Other identities, such as RAM users or other RAM roles, cannot assume the role.
+A service-linked role can be assumed only by its linked cloud service.
+Other identities, such as RAM users or other RAM roles, cannot assume the SLR.

-You can identify which cloud service can assume an SLR by checking the Service field on the Trust Policy tab of the role.
-For example, the trust policy for the Cloud Config SLR AliyunServiceRoleForConfig only allows it to be assumed by the config.aliyuncs.com cloud service.
+You can find which cloud service can assume a service-linked role by checking the Service field on the Trust Policy tab of the role.
+For example, the trust policy for the AliyunServiceRoleForConfig role allows only the config.aliyuncs.com service to assume it.

 You can use ActionTrail to audit the lifecycle and usage of service-linked roles.